Cockroach Identification & Control

 Keeping Your Home Dry

-Keep all areas of the house clean and dry, especially basements, kitchens, and bathrooms.
-Cockroaches can survive up to a month without food as long as there’s water available.
-American and Oriental cockroaches, in particular, are drawn to sources of moisture and humidity.
+Keeping your home clean and dry is key, especially in basements, kitchens, and bathrooms.
+Cockroaches can survive for a month without food, but they need water—American and Oriental cockroaches, in particular, are drawn to moisture and humidity.

 - Fix leaky pipes and dripping faucets to eliminate standing water.